Hywan/mnt.io/content/articles/2020-05-13-announcing-the-first-java-library-to-run-webassembly-wasmer-jni/index.md

 project.
 They are also attached to our [Github releases as assets](https://github.com/wasmerio/java-ext-wasm/releases).

-## Calling a WebAssembly function from Java
+## Calling a WebAssembly Function from Java

 As usual, let’s start with a simple Rust program that we will compile to WebAssembly, and then execute from Java.